 SeatPlan Logo

 Get into the festive spirit with Christmas shows in London!
 There are plenty of brand new Christmas productions to see, plus long-running shows, guaranteed to delight this December!
 There’s something for everyone this festive season with pantomimes, ballets, musicals, and family-friendly shows all available to book.
-Check out our guide to the best new shows for this festive season - fingers crossed you’ll find some theatre tickets under your tree!
+Fingers crossed you’ll find some theatre tickets under your tree!

 Les Miserables